 The Group strictly implements the related laws and regulations of the "Labour Law of the People's Republic of China", "Production Safety Law of the People's Republic of China", "Law of the People's Republic of China on the Prevention and Treatment of Occupational Diseases" and "Fire Control Law of People's Republic of China".
-In each of the last three years including FY2022, the Group has not recorded any accidents leading to death or serious injuries and has not paid claims or compensation to its employees as a result of these events.
-During the Reporting Period, the Group recorded 0 work day lost due to work-related injuries (FY2021: 8 work days) and has not identified any violations of laws and regulations relating to employees' health and safety that would have a significant impact on the Group.
+In each of the last three years including FY2023, the Group has not recorded any accidents leading to death or serious injuries and has not paid claims or compensation to its employees as a result of these events.
+During the Reporting Period, the Group recorded 0 work day lost due to work-related injuries (FY2022: 0 work day) and rate of work-related fatalities of 0%, and has not identified any violations of laws and regulations relating to employees' health and safety that would have a significant impact on the Group.